Netcracker/KubeMarine/documentation/Installation.md

     <td>prometheus</td>
     <td>string</td>
     <td>:9153</td>
-    <td>With prometheus, you export metrics from the CoreDNS and any plugin that has them.
+    <td>With Prometheus, you export metrics from the CoreDNS and any plugin that has them.
 The metrics path is fixed to /metrics</td>
   </tr>
   <tr>
     <td>cache</td>